2020–2021 Belarusian protests: Allegations of foreign interference

 According to Russia's press service statement issued on 19 August 2020, "Russia pointed out that foreign attempts to interfere in the country’s domestic affairs were unacceptable and could further escalate tensions".
 Georgy Saralidze, advisor to the director of the All-Russia State Television and Radio Broadcasting Company on program policy, noted in an interview with Vestnik Kavkaza that western countries had been striving to isolate Belarus away from Russia for several years.
 "The main goal is to prevent the expansion of the Union State, and ideally just to destroy it.
 What Vladimir Putin said to Merkel and Macron is a very symptomatic thing, because now there are attacks that Russia allegedly interferes in the affairs of Belarus.
 Moreover, there are no statements on the part of Russia, apart from the recognition of the election results.
 If you call it interference, then those who do not recognize the election also interfere in the affairs of Belarus."

 Lukashenko announced a week after the election that NATO forces were, "at the gates" and threatening the country (which was denied by NATO), prompting President Putin to offer to send in military assistance, A Kremlin spokesman, Dmitry Peskov, on 19 August stated that there was no need for Russia to help Belarus militarily or otherwise at present.
 Belarus and Russia are members of the Collective Security Treaty Organisation (CSTO), a Russia-led military alliance of six former Soviet states, and part of a Belarus–Russia Union State.
 President of the European Council Charles Michel spoke on 19 August about interference in Belarus, "It’s important for both the EU and Russia to support the democratic process in Belarus.
 We want to avoid external interference in Belarus."
 He added that he had read recent statements from Kremlin that it does not intend to interfere militarily.

 On 18 September 2020, Belarus Foreign Minister accused United Nations Human Rights Council of meddling in Belarus internal affairs over the UN Human Rights Council's resolution calling for the close monitoring of alleged rights violations in Belarus.
 The resolution came after the violent crackdown on protests of disputed presidential election.

 On 17 April 2021, the Russian FSB issued a statement that it had prevented an attempt at a coup d'état in Belarus, said to have been planned with the support of the United States, in collaboration with the Belarusian KGB.
 Some political pundits and the US Department of State dismissed the allegation as false.

-In May 2021, a hoax by a pair of Russian pranksters convinced officers of the National Endowment for Democracy (NED), including President Carl Gershman, that they were speaking remotely to Belarusian opposition leader Svetlana Tikhanovskaya and an aide.
-They said the NED "support[ed] many, many groups and we have a very, very active program throughout the country" and that the NED had helped inspire the Belarusian protests.
+In a May 2021 Zoom call, Carl Gershman and other senior officials of the National Endowment for Democracy (NED) claimed to Russian comedians Vovan and Lexus (posing as Belarusian opposition leader Svetlana Tikhanovskaya and an aide) that the NED "support[s] many, many groups and [has] a very, very active program throughout the country" and that it had helped inspire the Belarusian protests.